 Your car seat check with Super Car Seat Geek will be scheduled at a mutually convenient time and location.
-Because our appointment will be private, rather than at a clinic setting we aren’t rushed for time.
-Instead, we can take as much time as we need to ensure that you are comfortable and confident with the proper use and installation of your seat.
-Not only will you learn how to correctly install it, but also how, and when to make adjustments, how to properly secure your child, how to recognize when it’s time for the “next step”, and so forth.
-Unlike similar services which can easily cost a couple hundred dollars or more, I do not currently charge a flat rate* for this service.
-Instead, I allow you, the caregiver to decide what amount is comfortable for your individual circumstances**.
-For your convenience, I accept cash, check, PayPal, or Venmo.
+Because our appointment will be private rather than at a clinic setting, we aren’t rushed for time.
+Instead, we have ample time to ensure that you are comfortable and confident with the proper use and installation of your child’s seat.

-*Note: if I am traveling out of the area, I will charge a flat, minimum rate which is based on mileage **I will always offer complimentary seat checks to families in need.
+*Please Note: if I am traveling out of the area, I may charge a flat, minimum rate which is based on mileage. **I will always offer complimentary seat checks to families in need.
 Simply message me to arrange one.

 Be sure to ask about available a la carte options as well!

 Kids sure have a way of sprouting up overnight at times, don’t they?Sometimes it can happen so quickly that we don’t even realize how much they’ve grown until we happen to catch a glimpse of them a certain way.Just like clothing sizes need to be adjusted as a child grows, a child’s car seat also needs to be adjusted in various ways to accommodate their growth.